Linda Deitrick Rose

 My first two books are very different from one another, but are similar in that both combine two traditional genres.
 The first , Who Killed Buffalo, is a nonfiction novel, one of my favorite types of books to read and now write.
 It combines a real life crime with a fictionalized narrative, which makes for, I hope you will find, a good story.
-The second book ia a memoir told through my food experiences and includes a selection of recipes.
+Historical fiction is another name for this style.
+The second book tells my life storyd through my food experiences and includes a selection of recipes, making it a cookbook and memoir.

 Who Killed Buffalo: